 Freshman applicants: Describe the world you come from—for example, your family, community or school—and tell us how your world has shaped your dreams and aspirations.

 Transfer applicants: What is your intended major?
 Discuss how your interest in the subject developed and describe any experience you have had in the field—such as volunteer work, internships and employment, participation in student organizations and activities—and what you have gained from your involvement.

 All applicants: Tell us about a personal quality, talent, accomplishment, contribution or experience that is important to you.
 What about this quality or accomplishment makes you proud and how does it relate to the person you are?

 All applicants: If necessary, you may use this space to tell us anything else you want us to know that you have not had the opportunity to describe elsewhere in the application.

 Some scholarship committees review your personal statement.
 An effectively written statement will serve you in the scholarship and admission processes.
 Please note that some scholarships, such as the Cal Aggie Alumni Association Leadership Scholarship, may require separate applications and essays.
 Please visit our Scholarships page to learn more about scholarships available at UC Davis.
 Once again, read all instructions carefully.

 Teachers and counselors in your high school or college are good sources of information about writing your personal statement and responding appropriately to the prompts.
 You may also want to consult various online resources, books or multimedia available in your counseling office, career center, transfer center or local library.

-You can view the UC online application for admission and scholarships and start preparing your application as early as October 1.
-You can submit your completed application beginning November 1, and no later than November 30.
+You can view the UC online application for admission and scholarships and start preparing your application as early as October 1—submit your completed application beginning November 1, and no later than November 30.
 Visit our Apply page today for final tips and to get started!